-The second seat was placed above the ammunition drum in a raised position that gave the WSO a good forward view; a few avionics boxes had to be relocated to a fairing on the end of the cockpit.
+The second seat was placed above the ammunition drum in a raised position that gave the WSO a good forward view; a few avionics boxes had to be relocated to a fairing at the rear of the cockpit.
 There were separate canopies for each crewperson, each canopy hinging open to the right side.
 The tailfins were increased in height to compensate for the aerodynamic interference of the two-seat cockpit.

 The tandem cockpit was the most visible change but not necessarily the most significant.
 The NA/W Hog featured a significantly enhanced avionics suite, including: